 - Smells like the high-end product it is

 - Not natural – contains aluminum and alcohol

 4. Degree Men Dry Protection, Cool Comfort

-Degree Men meets high performance standards with 48-hour protection against sweat and odor and a powerful amount of Aluminum Zirconium Tetrachlorohydrex (18.2%), the active ingredient that blocks pores and prevents sweat accumulation, to back it up.
+It meets high-performance standards with 48-hour protection against perspiration and smell and a powerful amount of Aluminum Zirconium Tetrachlorohydrex (18.2%), the active ingredient that blocks pores and prevents sweat accumulation, to back it up.
 The non-irritant formula features aloe juice, which soothes skin and helps prevent rashes from forming, even during hill-sprints on a hot summer day.
-Ideal for runners who simply want to stay dry and feel good, this no-fuss deodorant does not stain shirts or leave streaks like other, similarly inexpensive options.
+Ideal for runners who simply want to stay dry and feel good, this no-fuss product does not stain shirts or leave streaks like other, similarly inexpensive options.